Inspection of Confidential Test Data: Guidance Document

 2.1 Description of available information

-When a pesticide is registered, the public is encouraged to review the published evaluation report and decision document made available on the PMRA website.
-These documents explain the risk and value assessments supporting a registration decision, along with a summary of the information considered.
-The evaluation report provides references to all the data considered in the evaluation, including the confidential test data submitted by pesticide registrants and any other information considered in the evaluation.
+When a pesticide is registered, the public is encouraged to review the published evaluation reports, such as decision documents, made available on the PMRA website.
+These documents explain the risk and value assessments supporting a registration, a re-evaluation, or a special review decision, along with a summary of the information considered.
+Evaluation reports provide references to all the data considered in the evaluation, including the confidential test data submitted by pesticide registrants and any other information considered in the evaluation.

-If a detailed inspection of the confidential test data is desired, members of the public can inspect the confidential test data relevant to the decision either in person or (as part of an ongoing pilot project), remotely.
 In addition to domestic legal obligations, Canada has obligations under international law to protect confidential test data from disclosure and unfair commercial use.
-Consequently, the inspection process includes rigorous controls to fulfil these obligations and to prevent the data from being copied or distributed by the person inspecting it.
+Consequently, the inspection process includes rigorous controls to fulfil these obligations and to prevent the confidential test data from being copied or distributed by the person inspecting it.

 Under Section 43 in the PCPA: